 Anxiety is a common known psychological disorder.
-It has a generalized notion in society as it’s common to everyone.
-But anxiety as a normal subject when escalated to a higher degree then becomes a very non-negotiable issue.
+It has a generalized notion in the society as its common to everyone.
+But anxiety as a normal subject when escalated to a higher degree then it becomes a very non-negotiable issue.
 Anxiety becomes a very critical factor when it gets associated with other psychological disorders.

 Cigarette smoking is always been the biggest contributor to death worldwide.
 Smoking rates are significantly higher in anxiety-disorder people and various research establish a relationship between cigarette smoking and psychiatric disorders